satya164/satya164.github.io/src/posts/005-my-zsh-setup/page.md

 fi
 ```

+The first part in `updated_at` in the above snippet is for Linux, and the second part is for MacOS.

 Then we need to load the `complist` module that provides a list of completions to select from:

 ```zsh